When you get your card

 Your National Entitlement Card may have an expiry date on the front.
 If you're 60 or over, your new card won’t have an expiry date on it and is valid for life, providing you continue to live in Scotland.

-If you have a card on grounds of disability, it will have an expiry date - your Local Authority or SPT may be in touch 4-6 weeks before the card runs out.
+If you have a card on grounds of disability, it will have an expiry date - your local authority may be in touch 4-6 weeks before the card runs out.
 If you don't hear from them, or need assistance renewing your card, contact them directly.
+Please note that SPT no longer send out renewal forms to cardholders.
+You should provide an acceptable proof of eligibility document at least five weeks before the card expires to allow time for this to be processed and a new card to be issued.